applaus/privacy-policy/README.md

 Applaus reserves the right to cancel issued tickets against refund of the ticket price and any fees.
 The organiser also reserves the right to change the placement in the same category of tickets in special cases and to transfer the ticket to another category against payment of a possible price difference.
 We also take reservation for errors and omissions in prices and descriptions - including sold out events.

 ### Our Responsibility as a Ticket Broker
 Applaus has no responsibility regarding organisers' reconstruction, suspension of payments, bankruptcy, cancellation of events, other deficiencies or any other claims regarding an event.
 All inquiries should be addressed to the organiser.
-Information about the organiser's full name, address, telephone number, etc. can be found in the app, at www.applaus.io or by calling tel. +45 26 28 39 06.
+Information about the organiser's full name, address, telephone number, etc. can be found either in the app, at www.applaus.io or by calling tel.
+Applaus at +45 26 28 39 06.

 ### Event Cancellation
 In case of cancellation, please refer to the responsible organiser for further information and possible refund.
 The organiser reserves the right to replace the ticket with a similar artist / event.
 Changes in repertoire, date, partial performance of an event are not considered as cancelled, so the money for this is not refundable.
 See the organiser's information about the event.

 ### Ticket Payment
 At Applaus, payment is received with the following payment cards: VISA/Dankort, VISA, MasterCard and American Express.
 All costs are shown in the shown ticket price.
 The price shown to begin with will therefore be the final price.
-Personal identifiable information is stored and transmitted in a closed network.
-There is therefore no access to this information from the internet.
+Personal identifiable information is stored and transmitted securely.
 All information regarding payments is sent encrypted to the Stripe payment service.

 ### Ticket Resale
 It is, according to the "Law on Resale of Culture and Sports Events Tickets" ("Lov om videresalg af billetter til kultur- og idrætsarrangementer"), not allowed to sell and resell tickets at a premium in Denmark.
 This means, for example, that it is forbidden to resell tickets for a profit.